Q:Do the fitness events come before the run or do I run between events?

 We provide all the details on the course and a free training program (see homepage) so please train for this race and complete at least one test run.
 We will hold several training sessions in the Philadelphia area that are open and free to all.
-Just like other endurance races you need to put some time into preparation only with the UFD you will actually need to do well balanced training, i.e. not just run.
+Just like other endurance races, the more time you spend training specifically for the UFD, the better your race results will be.

 Q:Is this like a mud run?
 Will there be mud or water obstacles?